SigmaSam/Platformer-Game-JS/README.md

 ![Star Collector](./dist/starcollector.png)

-Small guy send to orbit with the hard labor of picking up start fragments, get the most of them without falling back to Earth!.
+A small guy sent to orbit with the hard labor of picking up start fragments, get the most of them without falling back to Earth!.

 ## Built With